Noise-Resilient Quantum Reinforcement Learning: Introduction

 \section{Introduction}

-The rapid development of quantum technologies and artificial intelligence raises an important question: What would happen if we combine machine learning and quantum physics?
-The answer is a revolution in algorithms.
-Running specific algorithms on quantum devices enables quantum machine learning to solve data processing, pattern recognition, and optimization problems more powerfully than its classical machine learning by exploiting quantum effects \cite{RN41,RN32,PRXQuantum.2.040321}.
-One of the primary types of quantum machine learning is quantum reinforcement learning (QRL), which distinguishes itself from others, such as supervised \cite{Innocenti_2020,RN3,RN30,PhysRevA.99.042327,PhysRevLett.122.040504,PhysRevA.98.032309,PhysRevA.101.032308,PerezSalinas2020datareuploading} and unsupervised \cite{PhysRevA.94.022308,RN50,PhysRevX.8.021050,RN52,doi:10.1126/science.abn7293,PhysRevLett.126.240402,RN54} quantum machine learning, in being able to find an optimal policy in a high-efficiency manner via evaluating the mapping from states to actions without labeled data \cite{4579244,PhysRevLett.117.130501,PhysRevA.98.042315,PhysRevX.4.031002,https://doi.org/10.1002/qute.201800074}.
-QRL can solve the difficulty faced by classical reinforcement learning that the dimension of the action space grows exponentially with the complexity of the task \cite{4579244}, which is dubbed the curse of dimensionality.
+The rapid development of quantum technologies and artificial intelligence raises an important question: What happens if we combine machine learning and quantum physics?
+The answer is an algorithm revolution.
+Running algorithms on quantum devices enables quantum machine learning to solve data processing, pattern recognition, and optimization problems more powerfully than its classical counterpart by exploiting quantum effects \cite{RN41,RN32,PRXQuantum.2.040321}.
+One primary type of quantum machine learning is quantum reinforcement learning (QRL).
+It distinguishes itself from others, such as quantum supervised \cite{Innocenti_2020,RN3,RN30,PhysRevA.99.042327,PhysRevLett.122.040504,PhysRevA.98.032309,PhysRevA.101.032308,PerezSalinas2020datareuploading} and unsupervised \cite{PhysRevA.94.022308,RN50,PhysRevX.8.021050,RN52,doi:10.1126/science.abn7293,PhysRevLett.126.240402,RN54} learning, in being able to efficiently find an optimal policy via evaluating the mapping from states to actions without labeled data \cite{4579244,PhysRevLett.117.130501,PhysRevA.98.042315,PhysRevX.4.031002,https://doi.org/10.1002/qute.201800074,Moro2021}.
+It can solve the difficulty of classical situation wherein the action-space dimension grows exponentially with the complexity of the task \cite{4579244}, which is dubbed the curse of dimensionality.
 QRL, in turn, promotes the development of quantum technologies.
-Its significant capabilities have been demonstrated in quantum control \cite{PhysRevX.8.031086,PhysRevLett.126.060401,PhysRevA.103.012404}, quantum state transfer \cite{PhysRevA.97.052333}, quantum communication \cite{PRXQuantum.1.010301}, and quantum sensing \cite{RN5,Schuff_2020,PhysRevLett.134.120803}.
+Its significant capabilities have been demonstrated in quantum control \cite{PhysRevX.8.031086,PhysRevLett.126.060401,PhysRevA.103.012404}, state transfer \cite{PhysRevA.97.052333}, communication \cite{PRXQuantum.1.010301}, and sensing \cite{RN5,Schuff_2020,PhysRevLett.134.120803}.